keshawscom/MOSIPDoc/docs/inji-wallet/inji-mobile/technical-overview/integration-guide/openid4vp.md

 # OpenID4VP - Online Sharing

-## OpenID4VP - Online Sharing

 This library enables consumer applications (mobile wallet) to share users Verifiable Credentials with Verifiers who request them online.
-It adheres to the OpenID4VP specification which outlines the standards for requesting and presenting Verifiable Credentials.
+It adheres to the OpenID4VP [specification](https://openid.net/specs/openid-4-verifiable-presentations-1_0-21.html) which outlines the standards for requesting and presenting Verifiable Credentials.

 ### Functionalities / steps that are performed by the library from decoding the Request to sending the response to the Verifier: